W0LFB0MB/wav-info/README.md

 # WAV Info for Node.JS
-#### A lightweight module that parses WAV information data from a wav file or buffer containing a fav file into a Javascript Object.
+#### A lightweight module that parses WAV information data from a wav file or buffer containing wav data into a Javascript Object.
 Basically retrieves file and header meta data information from a WAV file.

 ### Used for:
 - Determining the validity of a .wav file